dzanin/dockerdemo/README.md

 `docker rmi -f $(docker images -f "dangling=true" -q)`

+Delete  - all stopped containers,
+        - all networks not used by at least one container,
+        - all volumes not used by at least one container,
+        - all dangling images,
+        - all dangling build cache ,
+	- and with the option --volumes also unused volumes,

+`docker system prune --volumes`

 ##Push on dockerhub

 Push images on dockerhub (tagged during build):

 `docker login`
 `docker push davidezanin/demodocker`